 As seniors, Civil & Environmental Engineering students will have the opportunity to work on projects around the world.
 Our emphasis on the importance of global experiences has led our students to complete projects in countries like Ghana and Pakistan.
 Former senior projects include the following:

-- -Creating a LEED-certified road maintenance facility for Los Angeles County -Designing a 24-foot-long covered bridge for the Whitewater Canal Trail Association in Metamora, IN
+- Designing a 24-foot-long covered bridge for the Whitewater Canal Trail Association in Metamora, IN

 Concrete Canoe Competition